 2. How long has the property been on the market?

-Real estate agents in Babylon and Surrounding Areas should know how long a property has been on the market.
+Real estate agents in Babylon and the Surrounding Communities should know how long a property has been on the market.
 For this knowledge will let you know about pricing, may indicate a problem, and can give you more negotiating leverage.
 If it has been on the market a while, say, six months, that’s a good indication the seller will be motivated to sell.
 A good agent in possession of this information should be able to negotiate you either a better price or more concessions or maybe both.

 3. Has it changed hands often?

-Another question real estate agents in Babylon and Surrounding Areas are asked concerns how many times a property has changed hands, has been sold.
+Another question real estate agents in Babylon and the Surrounding Communities are asked concerns how many times a property has changed hands, has been sold.
 If it has been sold several times in just a few years, then the logical follow-up question is, “Why?”
 Typically, in such a case, it could be an indication that there maybe something concerning about the house like a flooding basement or concerns about the neighborhood itself.
 Your agent should know what your needs are and provide the appropriate guidance to you.

 4. Who was your most challenging client, and what did you do?

-This is a question for real estate agents in Babylon and Surrounding Areas that both buyers and sellers should ask.
+This is a question for real estate agents in Babylon and the Surrounding Communities that both buyers and sellers should ask.
 In fact, it’s one that most employers ask some version of in job interviews.
 It lets you know where an agent’s weak spots are and how she handles difficult clients.

 What you’re trying to discover here is whether the agent has the patience and commitment to do whatever it takes to work with all personality types.
 A particular red flag to be on the lookout for is an agent trashing a former “difficult” client.
 That just isn’t-professional.